natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 The {{PAGENAME}} can be extremely dangerous if it is entrenched in a suitable firing position.
 If you know for sure that it is ready to unload onto you the moment you leave the cover (or even already thinks of firing into your cover), use artillery strike on it and deploy smokes before going in, otherwise you will just be annihilated by a missile salvo.
 One of the signs that it is ready to desperately fight back is that the carrier is being angled down and launchers are pointed at you, rather than upwards.

 It has problems firing at the opposite side of the same hill if it's too steep.
 This will not help destroy a Striker, but at least the location is somewhat safe until they found a proper firing angle.
-It is incapable of firing to the left at all.
-It is preferable to stay closer than 500 m in case if they do switch scopes, as otherwise Swingfires definitely will turn around and hit you.
+It can fire over cover in 45 degree sector in front of it.
+It is incapable of fast-firing to the left at all and has issues with firing behind itself.
+It is preferable to stay closer than 500 m in case if Striker decides to turn and counterattack with the right side, as otherwise the Swingfires definitely will have no issue with turning around and hitting you.

-The Striker must stop before firing and has an extensive dead zone, so if surprising one while it fights someone else - destroy it before it hit the brakes, make them panic and try to push the vehicle around, ultimately dragging them into a wall.
+The Striker must stop before firing and has a dead zone, so if surprising one while it fights someone else - destroy it before it hit the brakes, or at least make them panic and try to push the vehicle around, ultimately dragging them into a wall.
 One can even use disabled Striker as a shield against their own teammates, as it can't really do anything about it.

 [[File:Striker used as shield by enemy.jpg|200px|thumb|right|Enemy used buildings to sneak behind Striker, who couldn't see him, broke its track and weapon, and pushes it around as a shield, denying repairs. ]]
-In case if you absolutely have to attack it directly, you can at least try to stop its ATGM with MG suppressive fire, but a good enough bullet screen will take at least 4 x 7.62 mm MG at once, there are no guarantees it will work, and, if it has high ground, it still can launch them at such angle, that you will be unable to do anything.
+In case if you absolutely have to attack it directly, you can at least try to destroy its ATGM with MG suppressive fire, because it can't really control missiles without the line of sight.
+If it has the LOS on you, a good enough bullet screen will take at least 4 x 7.62 mm MG at once, there are no guarantees it will work, and, if it has high ground, it still can launch them at such angle, that you will be unable to do anything.

 It's best to attack from many directions at the same time, preferably from behind or the left.
 Even better if the operator didn't see it coming.
 Sniping and terrain-based flank are working better in arcade battle, since there they only have vision in front of their driver and in direction they point camera at, but at great range, while sneak attacks from any direction are more reliable in realistic battle, though they themselves are much harder to notice in time.
 Use of thermal scope is recommended in order to find it or its missiles.
 If you just have numbers on your side, and your team is more or less cooperative, even the Striker can be overwhelmed.
-A coordinated simultaneous push of 6 tanks can destroy it, albeit at a high cost.
+A coordinated simultaneous push of 6 tanks can destroy even the best Striker users, albeit at a high cost.
+If you must attack entrenched invisible Striker, do not scoff away from idea of using dead tanks as a portable shield.
 Do not attack it one by one - that is exactly what they want, as it gives them time to reload in between shots.

 If it only exposes its missile racks, fire at it, preferably with explosives (HE or ATGM might destroy it outright, HESH and HEAT might hit a weak spot and cause overpressure damage), APFSDS, or 30 mm autocannons with at least 80 mm of penetration.
 It's also possible to fire into the tubes with all kinds of weapons to damage the missiles directly.
 Usually, the tubes on your left (their right) fire first and are already empty, so initially aim for the right (their left) to set them on fire.
-After breaking the weapons, destroy the hull.
-Keep attacking missile launcher if unable to hit the hull or commander cupola to force it to retreat.
+After setting the weapons on fire, destroy the hull.
+Keep attacking missile launcher if unable to hit the hull or commander cupola to prevent it from properly reloading and to force it to retreat.

 The front of Striker may be surprisingly resistant to machine gun fire, however, if in possession of high calibre machine guns, move around Striker and penetrate its back or sides with them.
 If you have autocannons as a coaxial weapon (which are ~23 mm and insufficient to damage launchers), attempt to damage commander's cupola, which has much worse protection.
 7.62 mm machine gun does nothing to it even point-blank, so do not use those on it.
 Fire it at its missiles instead.

-If attacks didn't set Striker on fire, it will be at least 9 seconds before the Striker repaired the launcher back.
-Firing at launcher again will reset the "field repair" timer, so some time can be taken after a successive hit.
-However, remember, that Striker normally doesn't suffer critical damage when hit in a missile launcher and its crew might be able to complete "manual repair" if not prevented, allowing launcher to repair completely even under fire.
-Try firing at different tubes, as it may set the vehicle on fire if actual ammo is hit and prevent it from retaliating.
+If attacks didn't set Striker on fire, but broke it's weapons, it will be at least 4 seconds of manual "full repair" before the Striker repaired the launcher properly.
+Firing at launchers again will reset the "field repair" timer, which takes about 9 seconds and is generally used when Striker is forced to spin around by machine gun fire, so sometimes time can be taken after a successive hit.
+However, remember, that Striker normally doesn't suffer critical damage when hit in a missile launcher and it may still be able to fire if hit wasn't strong enough.
+Regardless, its crew will be able to complete repairs extremely fast if not prevented by fires, allowing the launcher to fire even under seemingly impossible conditions.
+Always fire at different tubes, as it may set the vehicle on fire if actual ammo is hit and prevent it from retaliating at all.

 [[File:Striker_BlindZone_Exploited.jpg|x200px|thumb|right|This is why striker must always fire at Soviet tank's hulls: T-54 used terrain to get into melee range with the Striker.
 Despite being hit several times in turret, it managed to push striker into a wall, then smoked the entire area to make teammates unable to save him.
 The Striker cannot save itself anymore.]]